Hwasong-7: Overview

-It has an estimated circular error probable (CEP) of one or two kilometers.
+It has an estimated circular error probable (CEP) of 1000-2000 m, but it can be reduced to between 190 m and 1000 m with GPS guidance.
 North Korea is believed to possess some 300 Hwasong-7 missiles and fewer than 50 mobile launchers.

 The Hwasong-7's technology has been exported to foreign nations (such as Iran and Pakistan) in secrecy on the basis of mutual exchange of technologies, with Iran being one of the largest beneficiaries of such technology.
 Successful variants were tested and deployed by Iran after developing the Shahab-3 which is roughly based on Hwasong-7.
+Some press reports (including The Sunday Telegraph, Jerusalem Post, and Janes) claimed that Libya signed a contract for a total of 50 Nodong systems in October 1999, with the first batch delivered in July 2000, however such rumors proved to be false when Libya voluntarily dismantled its weapons of mass destruction programs in December 2003 and invited foreign inspectors to verify the disarmament process.
+In that same year, US inspectors learned that Iraq attempted to buy Nodong missiles, but the North Koreans never delivered the missiles and refused to refund the $10 million down payment.